andreigi/oliodigest/_posts/2021-12-23-No-Regrets-on-crypto-mistakes-and-successes.md

 You can't win them all but believe me when I say there is no amount of freelancing work that could net you the amount you made in crypto in a year's time.
 I chose the right path.
 Count your blessings, you still got lucky, no regrets.

+Annnnnd you can still bring back the Mintpal/Poloniex days of glorious altcoin trading, it's a skill you never lost.
+Just do it again.
+And do it fast in time for Bitcoin's second half of the bullrun.

 P.S.
 Remember that Bitfinex hack where in a case of bad timing, you sent all your Bitcoin to trade Monero?
 You were lucky that you get to rebuild even with the